 What if I re-injure myself?
 Can I take the leftover opioids from my last injury?

 Also, be sure to dispose of leftover, unwanted or expired meds properly.
-"Many municipalities have put into place means of disposal of medication so they do not get into our drinking water," says Dr. Asher.
+“Many municipalities have put into place means of disposal of medication so they do not get into our drinking water,” says Dr. Asher.
 You can contact your local pharmacy for information on disposing of specific drugs.
 Besides protecting the environment, proper disposal also keeps dangerous drugs out of the hands of children and adults who may take them accidentally or for recreational purposes.
-(High school seniors admitted to taking these from the medicine cabinet.)
 The DEA initiative, National Prescription Drug Take Back Day, provides further information to safely dispose of prescription meds.

 Can I become addicted to pain pills?

 In a word, yes.
 “Patients need to know that it is a possible risk particularly with long term use and in patients that have risk factors,” says Medhat Mikhael, MD, pain management specialist and medical director of the non-operative program at the Orange Coast Memorial Medical Center in California.
 There are screening tools doctors should use to asses your risk of addiction Dr. Mikhael says.
 Some questions that you should be asked will address any struggles with addiction to alcohol, smoking or other substance abuse.
 It may be embarrassing to admit if you’ve battled addiction in the past or if your family members have, but its crucial for your doctor to know so he or she can determine the safest and most effective treatment plan for you.

 What’s my exit strategy if I take opioids?